Azure/terraform/quickstart/202-machine-learning-moderately-secure-existing-VNet/readme.md

 In addition to these core services, this configuration specifies any networking components that are required to set up Azure Machine Learning for private network connectivity using [Azure Private Link](https://docs.microsoft.com/en-us/azure/private-link/).

 This configuration describes the minimal set of resources you require to get started with Azure Machine Learning in a network-isolated set-up.

-To learn more about security configurations in Azure Machine Learning, see [Enterprise security and governance for Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/concept-enterprise-security).
+This configurations assumes that you have existing network components to reuse.
+The [201 example](../201-machine-learning-moderately-secure/readme.md), alternatively creates new network components.

 ## Resources